Updated February 2019

-In this tutorial, I'll be showing you how to get the library set up on your local machine and how to use it to convert a PDF to Excel from a folder.
+In this tutorial, I'll be showing you how to get the library set up on your local machine and how to use it to convert a PDF to Excel or CSV from a folder.

 Here's an example of a PDF that I've converted with the library.
 In order to properly test the library, make sure you have a PDF handy!

 If you haven't already, install Anaconda on your machine from Anaconda website.
 You can use either Python 3.6.x or 2.7.x, as the PDFTables API works with both.
 Downloading Anaconda means that pip will also be installed.
 Pip gives a simple way to install the PDFTables API Python package.

 In your terminal/command line, install the PDFTables Python library with:

 pip install git+https://github.com/pdftables/python-pdftables-api.git

 Or if you'd prefer to install it manually, you can download it from python-pdftables-api then install it with:

 python setup.py install

 Create a new Python script then add the following code:

 import pdftables_api c = pdftables_api.Client('my-api-key') c.xlsx('input.pdf', 'output') #replace c.xlsx with c.csv to convert to CSV #replace c.xlsx with c.xml to convert to XML #replace c.xlsx with c.html to convert to HTML